saguileran/birdsongs/use.md

 permalink: /use/
 layout: single
 search: true
-author_profile: false
+author_profile: **false**
 title: "Use"
 excerpt: "Installation and use of birdsongs."
 last_modified_at: 2023-01-05T11:59:26-04:00
 toc: true
 ---

-Here you can find a tutorial of how to download, install and use the `birdsongs` package.
+Here you will find a tutorial on how to download, install and use the `birdsongs` package.

 # Installation

 ## Requirments

-`birdsong` is implemented in python 3.8 and requires:
+`birdsong` is implemented in Python 3.8 but is also tested in Python 3.10 and 3.11.
+It requires the following packages:

 - librosa